Bruker: Other

 In 2012, Bruker bought parts of Carestream Health, including their in-vivo imaging portfolio and related aspects.

 In 2019, Bruker bought Alicona, known for production of metrology equipment based on focus variation, to extend its analytics business in the industrial market.

+In 2020, Bruker acquired Canopy Biosciences.
+This acquisition allowed Canopy to leverage Bruker's global infrastructure and expertise in product design and engineering.
+The financial terms of the deal were not disclosed.

 In November 2022, it was announced Bruker had acquired the Mountain View-headquartered miniaturized microscope / miniscope company, Inscopix, Inc.